sonvt1710/javascript-basics/README.md

 ## Q. What are service workers and caching strategies in PWA?

-A **service worker** is a JavaScript file that runs in a separate worker thread, acting as a network proxy between the web app and the network.
+A **service worker** is a event-driven JavaScript file that runs in a separate worker thread, acting as a network proxy between the web app and the network.
 It enables offline support, background processing, and push notifications.

 **Registering a service worker:**